 The NIH's Public Access Policy requires:

-Final, peer reviewed manuscripts resulting from NIH-funded research must be posted to the NIH Manuscript Submission system (NIHMS) upon acceptance for publication, and be made publically available on PubMed Central (PMC) no later than 12 months after the official date of publication.
+Final, peer reviewed manuscripts resulting from NIH-funded research must be posted to the NIH Manuscript Submission system (NIHMS) upon acceptance for publication, and be made publicly available on PubMed Central (PMC) no later than 12 months after the official date of publication.
 PubMed Central is a free digital archive of biomedical and life sciences journal literature.

 The Policy applies to all peer-reviewed articles accepted for publication on or after April 7th, 2008, arising in whole or part from